dparker2016/Homework-5/README.md

 # Homework-5
-write one paragraph on a data normalization problem and commit
+write one paragraph on a data normalization problem and Data Normalization:  What is it?
+What does it do?
+Is it necessary?